elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

 I didn't want to run a webserver on each of my clients just so I could monitor them.
 So I decided to skip Monitorix.

-I also wanted to try out **Munin**, from [this](http://sixrevisions.com/tools/10-free-server-network-monitoring-tools-that-kick-ass/) site:
+I also wanted to try out **Munin**, from the old "10 free server network monitoring tools that kick ass" site:

 > One of Munin’s greatest strengths is how simple it is to extend.
 With just a few lines of code, you can write a plugin to monitor almost anything.
 Being so easy to extend means that Munin is also a good choice for graphing things unrelated to server performance, such as the number of user signups or website popularity.